usma-eecs/cy350-project1/README.md

     - Recommend that you open your link in an incognito window to verify that it is publicly accessible.
 If you cannot reach it from an incognito window, your instructor will not be able to access it either.
 - You must copy and paste the following prompt as the very first message in any chat on any tool you use:

-> [!IMPORTANT]
-> VS Code Copilot does not meet the DAAW requirement and must be disabled within VSCode before you start writing any code for this project.
-[Features > Chat > Disable AI Features](vscode://settings/chat.disableAIFeatures)

 ```txt
 Following are the authorized Human-AI teaming (HAT) levels